 Westley and Buttercup (The Princess Bride)

 Whether you’re referring to the book or the film, there is no doubt that this couple tops the list—they have the most passionate, purest kiss on romantic record!
 While your average match has their share of trials, Westley is (mostly) dead and still comes back to his beloved Buttercup because, according to him, even death can’t stop true love.
 (Have you ever had a significant other assure you of something that outrageous?
 We think not.
 It stopped Romeo and Juliet cold, after all.)
-They overcome an evil prince, a kidnapping and several murder attempts, but more importantly, they overcome their own misunderstandings.
-Buttercup is very young and they're both a bit too dramatic for their own good, but in spite of their own failings and the obstacles in their path, true love really does conquer all, in this case.
+They overcome an evil prince, a kidnapping, and several murder attempts, but more importantly, they overcome their own misunderstandings.
+Buttercup is very young and they're both a bit too dramatic for their own good, but in spite of their own failings and the obstacles in their path, true love really does conquer all.
 As you wish, indeed.

-Ryan Britt is a staff writer for Tor.com.
+Ryan Britt is long-time contributor to Tor.com.